VRPirates/rookie/README.md

 For any assistance or questions, please utilize our support channels available at [Live Chats](https://vrpirates.wiki/en/general_information/live-chats).

 ## Build Instructions
-This project is developed using C# with WinForms targeting .NET Framework 4.5.2.
+This project is developed using C# with WinForms targeting the .NET Framework 4.5.2.
 To build the project successfully in Visual Studio 2022, follow these steps:

 1. Clone this repository to your local machine.
 2. Ensure you have the .NET Framework 4.5.2 installed on your machine.